Preparing for your Mini Session

 * When choosing what to wear, I suggest picking out the outfit for the parents first, then pick the children's outfits to coordinate.

 * Dress for the season.
-I know it's still warm here in the fall, but if you would like your photos to have a genuine look it's best to avoid wearing short sleeves and shorts for fall time sessions.
+SPRING/SUMMER sessions.
+It's warm, so go ahead and dress for the warm weather.
+Sleeveless shirts and shorts are fine!
+Long sleeves and pants are also fine!
+FALL/WINTER session.
+Dress for the season too!
+I know it's still warm here in the fall, but if you would like your photos to have a genuine look it's best to avoid wearing short sleeves and shorts for fall/winter time sessions.

 * Layers are your friend!
-Not just for the ladies, men can and should layer too.
+And not just for the ladies, men can and should layer too.
 A jacket, sweaters, scarves, belts, and jewelry!
 Layers add so much more to a photo!
 Look at some of the inspiration on our Pinterest page.
-Notice all outfits have layers!
+Notice all these outfits have layers!

 * Avoid tight patterns like narrowly striped shirts or herringbone print.
 These tight patterns can cause a funny optical illusion in the camera and can show on larger prints.